vercel/next.js/docs/api-reference/next.config.js/ignoring-typescript-errors.md

 If you'd like Next.js to dangerously produce production code even when your application has errors, you can disable the built-in type checking step.

-> Be sure you are running type checks as part of your build or deploy process, otherwise this can be very dangerous.
+If disabled, be sure you are running type checks as part of your build or deploy process, otherwise this can be very dangerous.

 Open `next.config.js` and enable the `ignoreBuildErrors` option in the `typescript` config: